angelaanjorin/Todo2024/README.md

 Project 2 for Code Institute Full-stack development program: JavaScript Essentials

 This Todo App website was built using HTML, CSS and JavaScript.
-The website is interactive and user-friendly allowing the user to add todos to a list.
-They can later on sort the todo list according to thier preference and edit or delete todo items.
+The website is interactive and user-friendly, allowing the user to add todos to a list.
+They can later on sort the todo list according to thier preferences and edit or delete todo items.

 [Live Website Here](https://angelaanjorin.github.io/Todo2024/)